-People consume goods daily without realizing the journey those products have been through before being displayed on store shelves.
+People consume goods daily without realising the journey those products have been through before being displayed on store shelves.
 Everything involved in the production is a result of thorough R&D, even the eye-catching package of the products has gone through a substantial evolution.
 To this day, researchers are working on taking the packaging to the next level.

 While millions of people around the world reach for the dairy products on the shelves of their local stores, Per Johansson, Technology specialist at Tetra Pak, a world-leading food processing and packaging solutions company that has gained international fame as the most innovative in the field, works on improving the packaging process at the company.